k2view-academy/K2View-Academy/articles/38_reports/05_quick_data_binding_with_Fabric.md

 # Quick Data Binding With Fabric

 The article [Data Binding](03_data_binding.md) describes all the steps needed to configure a data source and a data set in a report.
-Additionally, there is a quick way to configure the data binding with Fabric built-in endpoints.
+Additionally, there is a quick way to set up data binding with Fabric built-in endpoints.
 The following steps describe how to do it:

 1. Right-click on **Reports > New Report** and populate the report name to create a new report.